hjson/hjson-cpp/README.md

 std::cout << Hjson::StreamEncoder(myValue, encOpt);
 ```

 Likewise for reading from a stream.
-Hjson will consume the entire stream from its current position, and throws an error if not all of the stream (from its current position) is valid Hjson syntax.
+Hjson will consume the entire stream from its current position, and throws an *Hjson::syntax_error* exception if not all of the stream (from its current position) is valid Hjson syntax.

 ```cpp
 Hjson::Value myValue;